Entrepreneurship and Intellectual Property Clinic

 For More Information click here

-THE INTELLECTUAL PROPERTY & NONPROFIT ORGANIZATIONS CLINIC presents law students with unique opportunities to address transactional matters and provide advice to clients on a full spectrum of intellectual property and nonprofit law issues.
+THE ENTREPRENEURSHIP AND INTELLECTUAL PROPERTY CLINIC presents law students with unique opportunities to address transactional matters and provide advice to clients on a full spectrum of intellectual property and nonprofit law issues.
 Students address a wide range of patent, copyright, trademark, and general corporate, governance, and transactional matters.
 Clients range from small startup entities to community and educational groups to international organizations.
 Professors David Deal and Geetha Sant co-direct this Clinic.

 Students in the Clinic collaborate in interdisciplinary experiential learning activities with students from the School of Medicine, Olin Business School, and the George Warren Brown School of Social Work, Arts & Sciences to provide legal services to clients who might otherwise not have access to competent legal counsel.